awenllais/awenllais.com/posts/of-html-markdown-tumblr-and-ao3.md

 ---
-title: Of HTML, markdown, Tumblr, and Archive of Our Own
+title: Of HTML, Markdown, Tumblr, and Archive of Our Own
 description: A brief look at first experiences with web development
 date: 2022-10-24
 tags: